 If so, you need to migrate to a new CRM system.

 Yes, moving to a new CRM system will cost money.
 Internal resources will need to be involved.
 But the expense of waiting to implement a new CRM system have been steadily increasing as the worlds of sales, marketing and customer support go through major transformations.

 The team at xRM3 has been through this with clients and prospects before.
 Let us sit with you to develop a migration plan that makes sense – from a process and financial sense.

-By Ken Farmer, President, with xRM3, a Microsoft Partner specializing in Dynamics CRM consulting, implementation, integration, and administrative services.
-Based in San Diego County Southern California.
+By Ken Farmer, President, Dyn365Pros, a Microsoft Partner, San Diego County Southern California.